-E HAVE TALKED a lot about the history of “versus populum” celebration.
+E HAVE SPOKEN a lot about the history of “versus populum” celebration.
 For example, here is a whole series of articles on that topic.
 Some may be interested to learn that “versus populum” was actually allowed in the old Latin Liturgy (although Mass was almost never offered that way).

 If you don’t believe me, click here:

 These same rubrics have been found in Missals published in 1962, 1927, 1943, 1906, and 1886.
 If you find earlier missals which say the same thing, please email me.

 1962 RUBRICS — Ritus Servandus in celebratione Missae

 V, §3 • Si Altare sit ad Orientem, versus populum, Celebrans versa facie ad populum, non vertit humeros ad Altare, cum dicturus est Dominus vobiscum, Orate, fratres, Ite, Missa est, vel daturus benedictionem; sed, osculato Altari in medio, ibi expansis et junctis manibus, ut supra, salutat populum, et dat benedictionem.

 V, §3 • If the Altar faces the people, the Celebrant does not turn his back to the Altar when saying Dominus vobiscum, Orate, fratres, Ite, missa est, or when giving the blessing, but having kissed the Altar in the middle, there extending and joining his hands, as above, facing the people, greets them and gives the blessing.

 XII, 2 • Si Celebrans in Altari vertit faciem ad populum, non vertit se, sed stans ut erat, benedicit populo, ut supra, in medio Altaris; deinde accedit ad cornu Evangelii, et dicit Evangelium S. Joannis.